Path-based Algebraic Foundations of Graph Query Languages: Recursive Path Algebra

 The core algebra described in Section \ref{sec:core} allows us to express fixed-length path queries.
-In this section, we extend the core algebra with a recursive operator that allows to retrieve paths of any length.
-For example, consider that we want to obtain all the paths from the node \code{:Person} named \code{"Moe"} to the node \code{:Person} named \code{"Apu"}, throw the label \code{Knows} one or more times, or throw the concatenation of the labels \code{Likes} and \code{Has\_creator}, zero or more times.
+In this section, we extend the core algebra with a recursive operator that allows retrieving paths of any length.
+For example, consider that we want to obtain all the paths from the node \code{:Person} named \code{"Moe"} to the node \code{:Person} named \code{"Apu"}, through the label \code{Knows} one or more times, or through the concatenation of the labels \code{Likes} and \code{Has\_creator}, zero or more times.
 This question can be answered by using the following GQL-like query:

 {

 }